ToposInstitute/RelationalThinking-Book/chp6-dpo.md

 :align: center
 ```

-The nodes exclusive to `Find what` must be removed from the host graph.
+The nodes exclusive to `Find` must be removed from the host graph.
 Thus, the pushout out complement must include:
 1.  all the parts of the host graph not under the match, and
 2.  only those parts of the match which is included in the overlap.